Angular momentum in interacting many-body systems hides in phantom vortices: Introduction

-Here we investigate the dynamics of interacting bosons in two dimensions by numerically solving the time-dependent many-body Schr\"odinger equation for a standard rotation scenario using the recursive implementation of MCTDHB (R-MCTDHB) \cite{RMCTDHB}.
-To the best of our knowledge, this is the first work which explores the many-body dynamics of this type of system beyond mean-field theory.
+Here we investigate the dynamics of interacting bosons in two dimensions by numerically solving the time-dependent many-body Schr\"odinger equation for a standard rotation scenario using the recursive implementation of MCTDHB in the MCTDH-X software package~\cite{RMCTDHB}.
+Our work is among the first that explore the many-body dynamics of this type of system beyond mean-field theory~\cite{MariosJLTP}.
 The system that we describe here is similar to that simulated in Ref.~\cite{Suominen2003} using the time-dependent GP equation, and analyzed experimentally in Ref.~\cite{Madison2000}.
-There, regions in the parameter space were established for which vortices are observed in the density.
-Even though the GP treatment for the herein chosen parameter regime predicts no vortex nucleation (Supplementary Information), the many-body analysis exhibits rich vortex dynamics that are invisible in the density.
+There, regions in the parameter space were established for which vortices are observed.
+Even though the GP treatment for the parameters chosen herein predicts no vortex nucleation (Supplementary Information), the many-body analysis exhibits rich vortex dynamics that are \textit{invisible in the density}.
 Our results demonstrate that angular momentum in fragmented condensates manifests itself in a new type of coreless vortex, which we name the \textit{phantom vortex} due to its elusive nature.
-An analysis of the energy eigenstates of a six-boson system in the corotating frame has shown signatures of phantom vortices (see Fig.~3 in Ref. \cite{Lewenstein2009}).
-Yet, their importance in the dynamical acquisition of angular momentum by many-body systems, even in parameter regime where no vortices nucleate in the density, has been overlooked.
+It is important to stress that we found phantom vortices for a wide range of particle numbers, interaction strength, interaction range, trap anisotropy, and rotation frequencies, see (Supplementary Information).
+An analysis of the energy eigenstates of a six-boson system in the corotating frame has shown signatures of phantom vortices (see Fig.~3 in Ref.~\cite{Lewenstein2009}).
+Yet, their importance in the dynamical acquisition of angular momentum by many-body systems, even in the parameter regime where no vortices nucleate in the density, has been overlooked.